Explanation of Course Numbers

 Provides students with an overview of the methods to plan, implement and evaluation health promotion and education programs targeted towards high risk and special populations.
-The course will review the socioeconomic, political-economic, cultural and psychosocial factors of populations who are considered to be at high risk for specific health problems and efforts that have been addressed in current health promotion programs.
+The course reviews the socioeconomic, political-economic, cultural and psychosocial factors of populations who are considered to be at high risk for specific health problems and efforts that have been addressed in current health promotion programs.
 Prerequisite: PUBH 6007.
-Fall Alternate Years.

 Behavioral change counseling and training skills to improve health by changing individuals’ behaviors and by developing training materials for use with providers, health professionals and high risk groups.
 This is an advanced course for second year students.
-Prerequisite: PUBH 6007, 6500.
-Spring.
+Prerequisites: PUBH 6007 and PUBH 6500.

 This course teaches students how to frame questions in health promotion surveys using sound principles of questionnaire design with emphasis on reliability and validity.
 Students learn survey design principles and methods and how to analyze survey data.

-Students learn how to conduct community research in collaboration with community leaders and residents.
-This course emphasizes the principles of CBPR for addressing health promotion issues in communities including community needs and administrative and policy changes.
+Students learn to conduct community research in collaboration with community leaders and residents.
+Emphasis on principles of CBPR for addressing health promotion issues in communities, including administrative and policy changes.

 PUBH 6535.
 Promotion of Mental Health.
 2 Credits.